- Published: November 2018

 Prof Sassen is the recipient of many awards and honors, including multiple doctor honoris causa, named lectures, and being selected as one of the top global thinkers on diverse lists.
 She was awarded the 2013 Principe de Asturias Prize in the Social Sciences and elected as a Foreign Member of the Royal Netherlands Academy of Sciences.

 The lecture held by Saskia Sassen has now been published as a book.
 Download the full text of the Third Annual T.M.C.
-Asser Lecture below or order the printed version at email@example.com at EUR 10,00 (incl. shipping and handling).
+Asser Lecture below or order the printed version at email@example.com at EUR 10,00.